craftcms/docs/docs/4.x/dev/controller-actions.md

 In all but rare, unrecoverable cases, Craft sets an `error` [flash](#flashes) describing the issue, and carries on serving the page at the original path (either the page the request came from, or whatever was in the originating `<form action="...">` attribute).
 By virtue of being part of the same request that populated and validated a model, Craft is able to pass it all the way through to the rendered template—making it possible to repopulate inputs and display errors, contextually.
 See a complete example of how to handle this in the [models and validation](#models-and-validation) section.

-For requests that include an `Accept: application/json` header, Craft will instead build a JSON object with an `errors` key set to a list of the model’s errors (indexed by attribute or field), a `message` key, an array representation of the model, and a `modelName` key with the location of the model data in the payload:
+For requests that include an `Accept: application/json` header, Craft will instead build a JSON object with an `errors` key set to a list of the model’s errors (indexed by attribute or field), a `message` key, an array representation of the model, and a `modelName` key with the location of the model data in the payload.
+The exact message will be specific to the failure mode, and can be overridden using the [globally-supported `failMessage` param](#global-params).

 ```json{6}
 {